arviz-devs/arviz/schema.md

 1. [Examples](#examples)

 ## Current design
-`InferenceData` stores all quantities relevant in order to fulfill its goals in different groups.
-Each group, described below, stores a conceptually different quantity generally represented by several multidimensional labeled variables.
+`InferenceData` stores all quantities relevant to fulfilling its goals in different groups.
+Each group, described below, stores a conceptually different quantity.
+In general, each quantity will be represented by several multidimensional labeled variables.

-Each group should have one entry per variable.
+Each group should have one entry per variable and each variable should be named.
 When relevant, the first two dimensions of each variable should be the sample identifier (`chain`, `draw`).
 For groups like `observed_data` or `constant_data` these two initial dimensions are omitted.
 Dimensions must be named and specify their index values, called coordinates.
 Coordinates can have repeated identifiers and may not be numerical.
-Variable names must not share names with dimensions.
+Variables must not share names with dimensions.

 Moreover, each group contains the following attributes:
 * `created_at`: the date of creation of the group.
 * `inference_library`: the library used to run the inference.
 * `inference_library_version`: version of the inference library used.

 `InferenceData` data objects contain any combination the groups described below.
+There are some relations (detailed below) between the variables and dimensions of different groups.
+Hence, whenever related groups are present they should comply with this relations.

 #### `posterior`
 Samples from the posterior distribution p(theta|y).